Niklas974/beautiful-jekyll/_posts/2020-01-05-tajikistan3.md

 categories: blog travel
 ---

-In the morning we packed our stuff under the watchfull eyes of the two local girls.
+In the morning Natasha and I packed our stuff under the watchfull eyes of the two local girls.
 We were able to make the older girl very happy by giving her a pen she had asked us for.
 As a young boy had asked me for a pen the day before too, I was now running out.
 If you do go to the pamir region, bring pens, children seem to need them.

 We continued up the mountain on a gravel road towards the main pass for the day at 4223m.
 After riding on gravel roads for a few days, we had gradually increased our speed and on the top of a small hill I lost traction on my rear wheel which promptly send me flying and crashing into the road.
-Luckily I was able to brake before falling so I was unhurt and only my foot brakelever was badly bent.
+Luckily I was able to break before falling so I was unhurt and only my foot brake lever was badly bent.
 I had bent it at my first crash in turkey before so I knew how to take it off and just bent it back into "shape" using some big rocks.
 It worked just fine, but instead of being straight it now had a nice wobbly shape.

 ![Me, rebending my foot brake lever][img1] Me, rebending my foot brake lever

 Even though there is very little traffic in this region, it is not uncommon to meet other western travellers.
-Mostly they can be recognized from afar by their headlight and helmet, no sane local would use either of those!
-For most encounters with other western riders on the road, I stopped for a short chat which is usually initiated by a short dog-inspired welcoming ritual.
+Mostly they can be recognized from afar by their headlight and helmet, no sane local would use either of those! ;) For most encounters with other western riders on the road, I stopped for a short chat which is usually initiated by a short dog-inspired welcoming ritual.
 To find out whom they are talking to, both riders will lean forward on their bikes as far as possible to ~~sniff the other riders butt~~ look at the other riders number plate to find out where his or her bike is registered.
-Afterwards we usually exchanged a few tips about the road to come and warn each other about problematic sections and discuss options for getting fuel and sleeping.
+Afterwards, we usually exchanged a few tips about the road to come and warned each other about problematic sections and discussed options for getting fuel and sleeping.

 We arrived back at the M41 in the afternoon but only rode a short distance before we turned back off towards lake Yassirkul.
 After paying an enterance fee for the national park (?) we found a nice camping spot near another hot spring at the lake.